 Maintenance supervisor College degree in physical sciences, engineering or equivalent Section head (see para.
-Technician's qualification in relevant technology acquired at an 6.4) educational institution or by industrial training.
-Depending: depending on the size and activity of the organization, an
+6.4) Technician's qualification in relevant technology acquired at an educational institution or by industrial training; depending on the size and activity of the organization, an appropriate college degree might be desirable Technician Qualification in relevant technology acquired at an educational institution or by industrial training Personnel with specific manual skills Qualification in relevant manual skills, acquired at an educational institution or by industrial training

-- 7.3.
-In addition to training onin their specific skills, all maintenance personnel should receive training onin the following:
+7.3.
+In addition to training in their specific skills, all maintenance personnel should receive training in the following:

 - (a) Principles of operation of research reactors;

 - (b) Radiation protection;

 - (c) Principles of SSCs important to safety;

 - (d) Specific knowledge of systems and equipment relevant to their duties;

 - (e) Nuclear safety and non-radiation-related safety;

 - (f) Management system requirements applicable to their duties;

 - (g) Emergency procedures;

 - (h) Maintenance procedures;

 - (i) Periodic testing procedures;

 - (j) Inspection procedures;

 - (k) Regulatory requirements;

-- (1) Safety culture;
+- (l) Safety culture;

 - (m) Human performance;

 - (n) The interface between safety and nuclear security in relation to maintenance activities;

 - (o) Ageing management programme.